MicrosoftDocs/microsoft-salescopilot-docs/articles/create-teams-meeting.md

 > [!NOTE]
 > The spoken language is not detected automatically.
 If the transcript language is not same as the language spoken in the meeting, the generated transcript will be unusable.

-When you end the meeting, Sales app uses the recorded call and transcript to generate and summarize rich meeting insights.
+When you end the meeting, the Sales app uses the recorded call and transcript to generate and summarize rich meeting insights.
 The meeting summary provides an overview of how the conversation went.
 It includes action items and relevant keywords, a breakdown of customer sentiments during the call, and more.
 For information about how to view the meeting summary, see [View sales related insights in Microsoft Teams meeting recap](view-meeting-summary-recap.md).

 > [!IMPORTANT]
 >